rmaicle/rmaicle.github.io/_tidbits/tidbits-2.md

 ---
-title: Tidbit Two
+title: Nicholas Negroponte
-excerpt: Tidbit excerpt two
+excerpt: quote
 collection: Tidbits
 ---

 Computing is not about computers anymore.
 It is about living.

-Nicholas Negroponte